mnichols08/drawer-count-app/README.md

 Then open `http://localhost:5174/`.
 The service worker only works when served via HTTP(S), not from the `file://` protocol.

 ## Install or open the app
+## Save and Restore

+- Click `Save` in the header to store your current drawer (including all slips/checks and bill/coin counts).
+- Click `Restore` to load the last saved drawer.
+- Changes are auto-saved as you type; `Save` provides a confirmation toast on demand.

 - Load the site in Chrome/Edge.
 - When not installed, an `Install` button appears in the header (or use the browser menu to install).